Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 self along these lines rapidly.

-Excellent dairy herds are hers, yc,
+ixcellent dairy herds are hers, ye. |

 she imports about two-thirds of all

 her butter and milk.
-Here virgin
+Here virgin,

 America heard the evening low of